 Thank you, Madam Chair.
-The CHAIRMAN.
-Thank you.

 I want to thank all of our witnesses for testifying today.
 Your testimony was so compelling and educational, not only to the members of this panel, but to those who are watching on C-SPAN and to others who will learn about this hearing.